salcedoe/MtMdocs/docs/volumeProcessing/volumeOverview.md

 …This volume is smaller than that of an E.coli bacterium.

-To calculate the volume of the whole image stack, you  simply you multiply the volume of a voxel by the total number of voxels in the stack…
+To calculate the volume of the whole image stack, you multiply the volume of a voxel by the total number of voxels in the stack…

 $$
 512 \times 512 \times 12 = 3,145,728 \, voxels